LouisCAD/Splitties/viewdsl/README.md

 can automatically provide subclasses of the requested type as necessary.
 If you use the View DSL AppCompat, you'll automatically receive instances of `AppCompatButton` with `v<Button>` thanks to the underlying View factory.
-An extra optional parameter `style: Style<V>` allows you to provide a style for the View, that will be applied before the `initView` lambda is executed (if any).
-Note that the [`Style`](/src/main/java/splitties/viewdsl/core/Style.kt) interface has only one function that can be applied to the created view.
-Some are provided by a few of the [additional modules](#additional-modules), but creating your own is also possible, and easy.

 Here's a simple example of this second overload:
 ```kotlin